 These Oatmeal Fig Bars are one of my favorite ways to use fresh figs!
 These gluten-free + vegan bars taste like healthy Fig Neutons, but without the guilt or refined sugar.
-Enjoy them for breakfast or as a snack!
+Enjoy them for breakfast or as an easy healthy snack!

-Are you a Fig Neuton fan?
-Because if you are, you’ll definitely love these Oatmeal Fig Bars.
-They’re not Fig Neuton copycats exactly, and I wasn’t going for that at all in developing the recipe, but they definitely have a similar taste to them.
-I think these have a leg up though – in the form of a crumbly oatmeal crust.
+If you’re a Fig Neuton fan, you’ll definitely love these Oatmeal Fig Bars.
+They’re not Fig Neuton copycats exactly – I wasn’t going for that at all in developing the recipe, but they have a similar taste to them.
+I think these have a leg up though, in the form of a crumbly oatmeal crust.

 How do we make these Oatmeal Fig Bars?

-The fresh fig filling is kept simple.
+The fresh fig filling is simple.
 To make it, we’ll lightly sweeten the chopped figs with maple syrup, and cook them down until thick and jammy.
-At the end of cooking, we’ll stir in vanilla extract and lemon zest and juice.
+At the end of cooking, you’ll stir in vanilla extract and lemon zest, and juice.
 They add SO much flavor and brightness to the bars.

-These oatmeal fig bars are gluten-free, refined sugar free, and vegan, so I’ve got no shame in admitting they were a morning snack. ;) These are definitely a worthy way of using your much cherished fresh figs. They are delightfully crispy, with a hearty oat flavor, and a sticky fig center.
+These oatmeal fig bars are gluten-free, refined sugar-free, and vegan, so I’ve got no shame in admitting they were a morning snack!
+These are a worthy way of using your much-cherished fresh figs. They are delightfully crispy, with a hearty oat flavor, and a sticky fig center.
 You’re going to LOVE – enjoy!

 - Prep Time: 30 minutes